tomasreichmann/gooddata-ui/docs/filter_visual_components.md

 You can filter the `Visualization` component, `Kpi`, `Headline`, chart components and table components with the `filters` prop.
 The `filters` prop is an array of attribute filters and date filters.
 You can make the filters dynamic with the [`AttributeFilter`](attribute_filter_component.md) or [`AttributeElements`](create_custom_attribute_filter.md) components.

-The `filter` prop is identical to the structure of individual filters in AFM.
+The `filters` prop is identical to the structure of individual filters in AFM.
 For more information, see [Set Up an AFM Query](afm.md).

 Both global filters and measure filters are always interpreted as an intersection of all individual filters \(`f1 AND f2 AND f3...)`.